The 3 Types Of Failures

 - Providing adequate support and training for workers

 Prevention techniques like these are vital to ensuring high productivity and flow even when there are a few mistakes here or there.
-The lessons learned from past mistakes like these also allow you to develop suitable prevention measures.
+The lessons learned from past mistakes also allow you to develop suitable prevention measures.
 This helps to ensure that the same issue doesn’t come up in the future.